jpongsin/mini_timeline_scroll_gtk/README.md

 will check if there is any information on the video.
 It then opens a screen.
+This program is written for Linux and MacOS.

 The timecode and hotkey labels are shown on the window, with the timecode on the bottom of screen